|

 The Wild Side of Town The Albion Band with Chris Baines

-The great strength of Ashley Hutchings and the Albion Band has always been in marrying the voices of our largely
+The great strength of Ashley Hutchings and the Albion Band has always been in marrying the voices

-lives in towns, highlighting the pressure it is under in a very inspiring way.
+that lives in towns, highlighting the pressure it is under in a very inspiring way.

-Cathy Lesurf, vocals, bodhrán and tambourine; Phil Beer, electric and acoustic guitars, fiddle, mandolin, vocals; Eric
+Cathy Lesurf, vocals, bodhrán and tambourine; Phil Beer, electric and acoustic guitars, fiddle,

-Hine, keyboards; Ashley Hutchings, bass guitar; Trevor Foster, drums, percussion; Chris Baines, vocals, spoons; with
+mandolin, vocals; Eric Hine, keyboards; Ashley Hutchings, bass guitar; Trevor Foster, drums, percussion; Chris

-Bill & Pete Zorn, backing vocals; Brass on Comin' in on a Wing and a Prayer: Paul Nieman, trombone; Andy
+Baines, vocals, spoons; with Bill & Pete Zorn, backing vocals; Brass on Comin' in on a Wing and a Prayer:

-Grappa, tuba; Pete Whyman, clarinet;
+Paul Nieman, trombone; Andy Grappa, tuba; Pete Whyman, clarinet;

 Steve Waterman, trumpet

 Tracks 1, 10 Cathy Lesurf Track 2 Cathy Lesurf arr.
-Eric Hine Track 3 words Ashley Hutchings, tune Cathy Lesurf
+Eric Hine Track 3 words Ashley Hutchings,

-arr.
-Eric Hine Tracks 4, 7 Phil Beer Tracks 5, 13 Chris Baines Track 6 words Ashley Hutchings, tune Cathy Lesurf Track
+tune Cathy Lesurf arr.
+Eric Hine Tracks 4, 7 Phil Beer Tracks 5, 13 Chris Baines Track 6 words Ashley Hutchings,

-8 words Ashley Hutchings, tune Dave Whetstone Track 9 words Ashley Hutchings, tune Phil Beer Track 11 new lyric adaption
+tune Cathy Lesurf Track 8 words Ashley Hutchings, tune Dave Whetstone Track 9 words Ashley Hutchings, tune Phil Beer Track

-Cathy Lesurf; original tune Jimmy McHugh, original words Harold AdamsonTrack 12 words Chris Baines, tune Cathy Lesurf arr.
+11 new lyric adaption Cathy Lesurf; original tune Jimmy McHugh, original words Harold AdamsonTrack 12 words Chris Baines, tune Cathy Lesurf arr.
 Eric Hine

 Chris Baines' book The Wild Side of Town, published by BBC/Elmtree.